-Improvements were required to ensure that risk assessments to minimise the risk that could be caused from substances that are hazardous to health were carried out for all items.
-The practice had the relevant safety data sheets in place.
+The practice had risk assessments for most item to minimise the risk that could be caused from substances that are hazardous to health.
+The practice had data sheets in place for all hazardous substances to health.
+Improvements could be made to ensure risks arising from the use of individual items had been assessed and mitigated.